Don't Play with It: Release and promotion

 The song was released on May 14, 2021, along with a music video.
 Lola Brooke garnered further recognition for the song with a performance on "From the Block" in November 2021.
 It caught widespread attention via TikTok in 2022; by October of that year, the video surpassed over 500,000 views.
 The song considerably increased in streams on Spotify, amassing two million streams in November 2022.
-As a result of its success, Brooke received cosigns from various celebrities, including rappers Missy Elliott, Cardi B, Meek Mill, JT of the City Girls, Saucy Santana and Pusha T, Ella Mai, Kim Kardashian and Shaquille O'Neal, and eventually signed to Arista Records.
+As a result of its success, Brooke received cosigns from various celebrities, including rappers Missy Elliott, Cardi B, Meek Mill, JT of City Girls, Saucy Santana and Pusha T, Ella Mai, Kim Kardashian and Shaquille O'Neal, and eventually signed to Arista Records.

+Remix

+An official remix of the song featuring American rappers Latto and Yung Miami of City Girls was released on March 24, 2023 with an accompanying music video, which was filmed on March 20 in New York City.
+In an email to Complex, Brooke stated, "I wanted to bring more cities to my world.
+You have Latto from Atlanta and Yung Miami from Miami and they both go hard for their cities like I do for Brooklyn.
+The energy was to the ceiling while shooting the music video.
+We shot it in one day this past Monday, actually.
+I'll tell y'all this, the NYPD tried to shut my video down twice but we still were able to all do the things we like to doooo.
+Don't play with us!"
+The video sees the rappers in the streets and under a freeway overpass, with a large entourage and across the city from Harlem to Brooklyn.